 The health care industry had an especially high demand for workers, with employment of over 18 million and an average monthly job openings rate of 3.9 percent in 2014.
 The Bureau of Labor Statistics projects 5.0 million new jobs in health care between 2012 and 2022.
 Health care workers will be needed because of the aging of the population: the number of people needing health care will increase, as will the number of workers needed to replace retiring workers.
 Many of these jobs provide good pay, job security, and also job portability.

 Because these occupations require many years of education, even if more people begin training, the supply may lag the demand.
+Unlike starting a new job somewhere else, where you simply have to be trained to understand the health and safety protocols (read more from this website) and mostly trained on the job, health care workers have extensive training and education needs.
 However, not all upcoming jobs related to health care require a 4-year college degree or professional degree.
 Dental hygienist and nuclear medicine technologist jobs typically require only an associate’s degree for entry.
 Phlebotomist and dental assistant positions typically require only some postsecondary study or on-the-job training for entry.
 Personal care aides and home health aides do not even need a high school diploma for entry, yet 1.3 million new jobs and jobs due to replacement are predicted for aides in the 2012–22 timeframe.
 Students selecting a field or career changers looking for retraining would find plentiful opportunities in health care.”
 According to the Bureau of Labor Statistics report January 2106